Fernando Afonso de Albuquerque: Biography

 Born in Portugal.
 Fernando was the son of João Afonso de Albuquerque, 6th Lord of Albuquerque and Maria Rodrigues Barba.
 His grandparents were Afonso Sanches and Teresa Martínez de Meneses.
-Fernando Alonso was never married, but formed couples with Laura a lady born in England, with whom he had several children.
+Fernando Alonso was never married, but had several children with a lady born in England named Lady Laura FitzAlan daughter of the 2nd count of Arundel.
 Her daughter Joana Albuquerque, was member of the court of Philippa of Lancaster.